4 Easy DIY Hanukkah (Chanukah) Decorations to Make at Home

 This project has more steps than the other projects, but it's very pretty and a fun craft for little kids.
 How much trouble could they get into with rice and water-soluble glue?
 (Although I do suggest doing this one in the kitchen.)

-You will need a small, four-sided box, white rice and colored rice, glue or Mod Podge, and a printout of the Hebrew letters nun, gimel, hay, and shin... standing for "neis gadol ha'ya sham" ("a great miracle happened there" and what is printed on the sides of dreidels).
+You will need a small, four-sided box, white rice and colored rice, glue or Mod Podge, and a printout of the Hebrew letters nun, gimel, hay, and shin, which stand for "neis gadol ha'ya sham" ("a great miracle happened there," which is the phrase that is represented on the dreidel).

 Cut out the letters and affix them to the sides of your box.
 Then heavily "paint" your glue medium over the letter itself, following the shape of the letter.
 Press or sprinkle your colored rice over the glue.
 Allow to dry, then "paint" the rest of the box sides with glue and white rice.